-Researchers discovered two vulnerabilities in Advanced Access Manager WordPress plugin.
+Researchers unearthed two vulnerabilities in a well-known plugin for WordPress, called Advanced Access Manager.
 The plugin has more than 100,000 installations.
-One of the vulnerabilities is severe and could lead to privilege escalation and site takeover.
+One of the security issues is severe and could lead to privilege escalation and site takeover, so if your site is using the plugin, update it immediately.

-The Wordfence Threat Intelligence team discovered the vulnerabilities.
-They got in touch with the plugin’s authors and promptly received a response.
+The Wordfence Threat Intelligence team, known for its work towards making the CMS more secure discovered the vulnerabilities.
+The team got in touch with the plugin’s authors and promptly received a response.
 As a result, a patch was released shortly after the disclosure.
-Users of the plugin should install version 6.6.2 to avoid any issues.
+If your site utilizes the plugin, you should install version 6.6.2 to avoid any potential cyberattacks.

 Advanced Access Manager Vulnerabilities